Who is Philip Chan, the man against whom S’pore has invoked its foreign interference law?

-SINGAPORE – Mr Philip Chan, a Hong Kong-born businessman active in local grassroots and community organisations, believed in uniting overseas Chinese to tell China’s story.
+SINGAPORE – Mr Philip Chan Man Ping, a Hong Kong-born businessman active in local community organisations, believed in uniting overseas Chinese to tell China’s story.

-“It is our duty as overseas Chinese to tell China’s story well, and to spread and pass on the marvellous traditional Chinese culture while we are abroad,” he told Chinese media outlet Chinese Headline New Media (Huawen Toutiao) in a March 2023 interview.
+“It is our duty as overseas Chinese to tell China’s story well, and to spread and pass on the marvellous traditional Chinese culture while we are abroad,” he told Chinese media outlet Chinese Headline New Media (Huaren Toutiao) in a March 2023 interview.

 On Feb 2, the 59-year-old naturalised Singaporean was served notice that the authorities intend to designate him as a politically significant person under Singapore’s foreign interference law.